alcionai/corso/README.md

 # Code of Conduct

-it's important that our community is inclusive and respectful of everyone.
+It's important that our community is inclusive and respectful of everyone.
 We ask that all Corso users and contributors take a few minutes to review our [Code of Conduct](CODE_OF_CONDUCT.md)